 Benidorm is a phenomenon.
-It has more high rise buildings per person than anywhere else on the planet, at least according to Wikipedia.
+It boasts more high rise buildings per inhabitant than anywhere else on the planet.

 And the best place to see all this is from the Benidorm Cross, up on the Serra Gelada overlooking the Playa Levante.
-The view from up here is astonishing.
-There’s nothing quite like it anywhere else.
+The view from up here is simply astonishing.

 But the cross itself began life as a protest.
 Against bikinis, of all things.

-In the early sixties, the bikini was about as daring as it got, especially in General Franco’s Spain.
+So here’s the backstory.
+In the late fifties and early sixties, wearing a bikini was considered shocking, especially in General Franco’s Spain.

-Back then, Benidorm was busily transforming itself into the tourist magnet that it is today.
-Women had taken to wearing those sinful bikinis on the beach.
+Back then, Benidorm was just beginning to transform itself from an obscure little seaside town into the tourist megalopolis that it is today.
+Women, mostly shameless foreigners, had taken to wearing those scandalous bikinis on the beach.
 Cue outrage from the Catholic Church.

-Apparently, the Bishop of Orihuela threatened to put signs up outside the town saying “El Infierno” (Hell!).
-So as part of a “Day of Forgiveness” , it was decided to carry a huge wooden cross from the church of San Jaime up to a high point overlooking this sinful town.
+The Bishop of Orihuela was not happy.
+He threatened to put signs up outside the town proclaiming “El Infierno” (Hell!).
+And as part of a “Day of Forgiveness” back in 1961, the faithful carried a huge wooden cross from the church of San Jaime up to a high point overlooking this sinful town.

-The wooden cross they took up that day was toppled in a storm in 1975.
+The wooden cross that the faithful carried all the way up the hill that day was toppled in a storm in 1975.
 Perhaps a sign that the Almighty wasn’t really that bothered about bikinis?